 In Victoria, Traditional Owners have rights and responsibilities as Registered Aboriginal Parties under the Victorian Aboriginal Heritage Act 2006.
 The Aboriginal Heritage Regulations 2018 give effect to the Act, prescribe standards, set out the circumstances in which a Cultural Heritage Management Plan should be prepared and set fees and charges.
 Victoria’s whole-of-government commitments are set out in the Victorian Aboriginal Affairs Framework as the overarching framework for working with Aboriginal Victorians, organisations and the wider community to drive action and improve outcomes.
 The VAAF Self-Determination Reform Framework guides government and agencies to enable action towards Aboriginal self-determination.

 In Victoria, an important process is also under way to advance to Treaty.
 The first phase of Victoria’s treaty process focused on community engagement and the design and establishment of the First Peoples’ Assembly of Victoria (Assembly), the first democratically elected representative body for Traditional Owners of country and Aboriginal Victorians in the state’s history.
 The Assembly is now working in partnership with the Victorian Government to establish the elements required to support future treaty negotiations.
 The Yoo-rrook Justice Commission has also been established for truth telling, truth listening and to recommend ways to address and redress systemic injustice against Aboriginal Victorians since colonisation.
-It will deliver an interim report in June 2022, and a final report in June 2024.
+It will deliver a final report in June 2024.

 In regard to natural resource management, the Victorian Traditional Owner Cultural Landscapes Strategy has been developed and written by Traditional Owners with support from the Victorian Government and land management agencies.
 It provides a framework for Traditional Owners to lead the management of Country in line with cultural obligations.
-The Pupangarli Marnmarnepu ‘Owning Our Future’ – Aboriginal Self-Determination Reform Strategy was developed by the Department of Environment, Land, Water and Planning with the aim of partnering with Traditional Owners and Aboriginal Victorians to advance self-determination and achieving a future where Victoria’s First Peoples are in control of their own future, and it outlines a commitment that oyher Victorian Government bodies follow.
+The Pupangarli Marnmarnepu ‘Owning Our Future’ – Aboriginal Self-Determination Reform Strategy was developed by the Victorian Government with the aim of partnering with Traditional Owners and Aboriginal Victorians to advance self-determination and achieving a future where Victoria’s First Peoples are in control of their own future, and it outlines a commitment that other Victorian Government bodies follow.